How English Language Learners Are Left Behind and What We Can Do About It

 The importance of preparing ELLs for success

-This struggle doesn’t only impact ELL workers and their potential wages, it affects the larger economy – and society – as a whole.
-As we approach another potential recession due to the effects of the pandemic, it’s more important than ever to take steps to improve the economy – and economic mobility can help.
+This struggle doesn’t only impact Spanish-speaking workers and their potential wages, it affects the larger economy – and society – as a whole.
+As businesses continue to recover from the pandemic and face rising interest rates, it’s more important than ever to take steps to improve the economy – and economic mobility can help.
 Increasing mobility can act as an important catalyst to relaunch economic growth.
 With more workers competent in English, there are more workers eligible to fill the millions of open jobs that employers are currently struggling to fill.

-Further, by building English proficiency in high school, ELLs are more prepared and have more confidence to pursue higher education which can often be necessary for higher paying jobs and real financial gains.
+Further, by building English proficiency in high school, Spanish-speakers are more prepared and have more confidence to pursue higher education which can often be necessary for higher paying jobs and real financial gains.

 Investing in English Language Learners through online ESL classes